thecrazymonkey/cp-ansible-admin/README.md

 Works - topics management using topics structure in a declarative manner

-TODO - a lot, starting with paritions increase which is not yet supported in REST API v3
+Partitions increase done via kafka-topics command line too as it is yet to be supported in REST API v3

+RBAC - works only with clusters registered in the Cluster Registry (too lazy to add additional handing of combined cluster scopes)

+Quotas - only via kafka-configs; again REST API support is not yet available

+TODO - testing, possibly renaming this project, updating once the REST API availability is there for the missing features